 There is a chance of snow in the forecast for Marion, IL.
 Snow can be so beautiful, and oh so damaging.
 While this round of snow may not be destructive, we are still mid-winter and another round of ice or snow can be damaging.
-We have already seen freezing temperatures that can cause water lines to freeze.
+We have already seen freezing temperatures that can cause water lines to freeze, causing homeowners to seek out help from water damage experts to help fix their issues.
 What happens if your pipes do freeze or if next month we have an ice storm?
 Are you covered?

 First, call your agent.
 All homeowner’s policies are different.
 It’s important to understand what your policy covers and what it does not.
 You may find that you need to change your policy to better fit your needs.